 Essas perguntas mais frequentes estão também disponíveis em Português aqui.

 Who may qualify for asylum?

 An asylum seeker must prove that he or she has a well-founded fear of persecution based on one or more of five grounds:

 - Membership in a particular social group (Most LGBTQ individuals who apply for asylum qualify under this category)

 - Political opinion

 Yes, since 1994, United States immigration law has recognized persecution on account of sexual orientation as a basis for asylum.
 Transgender individuals and HIV-positive individuals have also won asylum cases.
-Moreover, some people who have engaged in LGBT or HIV rights activism in their home country and fear persecution on that basis may be eligible to apply for asylum under a “political opinion” category.
+Moreover, some people who have engaged in LGBTQ or HIV rights activism in their home country and fear persecution on that basis may be eligible to apply for asylum under a “political opinion” category.